MrBrasilMan/Biome-Fest/README.md

 <b>Biome Fest is meant to be a GUI version of minecraft-pi-server.
 This program communicates with the terminal and displays it in an easy to understand interface.</p>
 <p>Biome fest is meant to be an easy to understand server software for MCPI users who want something that works right out of the box.</p>
 <h2>Where is Biome Fest?</h2>
-<p>Unfortunately, Biome Fest version 1.0 is still in development.
-However, I may dump a demo version that is not fully complete.</p>
+<p>Biome Fest 1.0 is coming out soon!
+All features have been implemented except for a chat feature.
+Also, this is still an early version, and does not use Mycellium.
+I wish to incoperate Mycellium for a less functional but way quicker server.
+(It's a framework, but it may work.
+I will have to play around more with the files.)</p>
 <h2>What is the development track?</h2>
 <p>This is what I would like to complete</p>
 <ul>